Facebook-f Instagram Linkedin

 Membership of the Australia & New Zealand College of Veterinary Scientists, is an official recognition of a veterinarian’s knowledge and experience in a designated field of veterinary science.
 Membership is an indication to the profession and the general public of an advanced practitioner, representing a middle-tier of knowledge, competence and experience in a specific area of veterinary practice.
 Membership is not a specialist qualification.
 Membership requires examination with members signified by post-nominals MANZCVS.

-To find out more about ANZCVS Membership Exams please click here & eligibility criteria for Membership please contact the College via their website (https://www.anzcvs.org.au/membership/)
+To find out more about ANZCVS Membership Exams & eligibility criteria for Membership please click here.

 I’m not based in Australia/New Zealand can I still benefit from this program?

 Yes, you can!
-We encourage all vets who are looking for an in-depth structured program covering all ECC topics to enrol (see below) All content is online (apart from the final face-to-face weekend with its Membership exam focus) and attendance at the virtual sessions and tutes mean you don’t have to travel.
+We encourage all vets who are looking for an in-depth structured program covering all ECC topics to enrol (see below).
+All content is online (apart from the optional final face-to-face weekend with its Membership exam focus) and attendance at the virtual sessions and tutorials mean you don’t have to travel.
 All sessions are also recorded and put up on the learning platform.

 I am not aiming to sit for the ANZCVS Membership in ECC – can I still benefit from this program?